At BEACON, graduate students are offered interdisciplinary training in biological and computational evolution.

-Computational Science for Evolutionary Biologists (Instructor: Titus Brown – CSE 801 at MSU).
+Computational Science for Evolutionary Biologists (Instructor: Arend Hintze – CSE 801 at MSU).
 Doing biology increasingly requires computational skills and quantitative reasoning abilities.
 This course will introduce students to computational thinking and practice through an intensive scripting and programming regimen, built around a series of models and data sets from evolutionary and molecular biology.
 During this course we will introduce the Python programming language, scripting and pipelining, simulations, and data analysis.

 This year, we plan to have two five-week modules: NGS sequence assembly and analysis and evolutionary modeling.
 The advance workshops will introduce the basic tools and approaches necessary for doing data analysis, using IPython Notebook and the Amazon cloud; follow-on work will be done in the cloud or on the MSU HPC.
 We will primarily teach in Python, with a side serving of the shell and command line.
 Expect 10-20 hours of homework a week, with ~2 hours of class a week.

 This course is intended for graduate students with little or no previous programming experience.
 There are no prerequisites other than a strong background in at least one of evolution, ecology, genetics, or molecular biology.
 Enrollment by permission of instructor only.
 This course will generally not fulfill any requirements for computational graduate students.
 Auditing is allowed but only if you do the work!